hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

-### FAQ ARTICLES  IDEAS
+### FAQ  IDEAS

-Using RestartFlow in a Stream.
+#### 1. Using a dedicated dispatcher to run a stream.

+See more in the Akka Streams documentation on Dispatchers (Java/Scala)

+#### 2. Batching  in Akka Streams

+What is the best practice to stream data from a large file into a Cassandra table?

+See more in the Java documentation or the Scala documentation.

+#### 3. How to do Rate Limiting in Akka Streams

+See more in the Java documentation or the Scala documentation.

+#### 4. How to do Throttling in Akka Streams

+See more in the Java documentation or the Scala documentation.

+#### 5. How to do Error handling and recovery

-Failures vs Error handling in Akka Streams (Failure Handling, What is an error and what is a failure)
+Failures vs Error handling in Akka Streams (What is an error and what is a failure)

+- Using RestartFlow in a Stream.

 - I think a nice guidelines how to decide is to split your exceptions into Errors and Failures.

-Akka Streams Best Practice for I/O and CPU actions

-Akka Streams - TLS & Framing

-Moving Data from Cassandra to s3 in a compressed format and then back to Cassandra.

-After getting started with actors and welcoming the benefits of this approach, it is not uncommon for people to encounter traditional concurrent-programming and distributed-systems problems—related to flow control, out-of-memory exceptions, or poor performance—which can be somewhat discouraging.
-This is usually when people discover the Akka Streams API

-#### Using a dedicated dispatcher to run a stream.

-#### Batching  in Akka Streams

-What is the best practice to stream data from a large file into a Cassandra table?

-#### How to do Rate Limiting in Akka Streams

-#### How to do Throttling in Akka Streams

-#### How to do Error handling and recovery
+See more in the Java documentation or the Scala documentation.

-#### Retry logic in Akka streams
+#### 6. Retry logic in Akka streams

+See more in the Java documentation or the Scala documentation.

-#### Concurrency in Akka Streams
+#### 7. Concurrency in Akka Streams

+See more in the Java documentation or the Scala documentation.

-#### Asynchronous Computations
+#### 8. Asynchronous Computations

+See more in the Java documentation or the Scala documentation.

-#### Flattening a stream
+#### 9. Flattening a stream

+See more in the Java documentation or the Scala documentation.

-#### Terminating a stream
+#### 10. Terminating a stream

+See more in the Java documentation or the Scala documentation.

-#### Logging in a stream
+#### 11. Logging in a stream

+See more in the Java documentation or the Scala documentation.